oppia/creator-documentation/docs/admins/create-new-skill.rst

 Review Material
 ---------------
-A quick overview of the skill’s use and relevance.
+A quick overview of the skill's use and relevance.

 Misconceptions
 --------------